volojs/volo/README.md

     cd tests
     ./all.js

 Runs the tests.
-You will need a network connection and GitHub to run the tests.
+You will need a network connection with access to GitHub to run the tests.